How to Track Your Menstrual Cycle Accurately (Beginner’s Guide)

 Do not assume a 28-day cycle.

-Most women fall between 21 and 35 days.
+Most menstrual cycles range between 21 and 35 days.

-Tracking for at least 3 months helps reveal your natural pattern.
+Tracking for at least three consecutive months helps reveal your natural cycle pattern.

 Step 3: Pay Attention to Ovulation Signs

-Ovulation does not always happen on the same day each cycle.
+Ovulation does not always occur on the same day each cycle.

 Common ovulation indicators include: